marksalazr/pre-work-studyguide/README.md

 ## Description

 This Prework Study Guide was created for myself who is going through the Prework.
 It contains notes on HTML, CSS, Git, and JavaScript.
+Ive learned a lot but i know that this is still the fundamentals of basic coding!
+My goal is to push through the challenges no matter how difficult it may appear.

 ## Installation